 In the wild they are found in temporary water bodies, especially in arid areas.

-All have long bodies with 20 or more segments, see Branchinecta above, and a Chirocephalus diaphinus female as seen from above, below.
-C. diaphanus is found in freshwater.
+All Anostraca have long bodies with 20 or more segments, see Branchinecta above, and a Chirocephalus diaphinus female as seen from above, below.
+C. diaphanus is found in freshwater, and is one of just two British freshwater species.
 It is semi-transparent, without a carapace, and most of its 11 pairs of legs are similar in shape, so it is considered "primitive".
 It is sometimes found in pools that dry up during the summer.
 It can be up to 35 mm long, and swims on its back.
 It is never still, and the constant movement of its legs creates a current of water bringing food particles down a food groove to its mouth, and oxygen to its tissues.
 It has a pair of large, black eyes.
 The first pair of antennae are simple and unjointed; the second pair are broad, and in the male, large and complicated.
 The gut is visible.
 Eggs can survive in dry mud for a long time.

 The best known Order are the Cladocera (water fleas see Daphne pulex above) with the carapace covering the entire body.
 Most are less than 5 mm long.
-They are found mainly in freshwater and there are around 450 species world wide.
+They are found mainly in freshwater and there are around 450 species world wide, with 90 British freshwater species.

 Water fleas swim using their second pair of antennae - the first pair are sensory.
 The down stroke moves the animal upwards, then it slowly sinks.
 The other appendages (legs, antennae) are used to filter food particles from the water, and are equipped with hairs to aid in this.